icpc-ufrn/competitive_programming/ideas/strings.md

 ## Aho-chorasik
 A Trie with fail/suffix links that resemble the prefix function.

-### Fail-link tree
+### Precompute transitions?
+You can choose to precompute transitions or not when using Aho.

+If you choose to precompute it, Aho will be seen as an Automaton in which all transitions are already computed.
+On the build phase, since all alphabet needs to be visited, a cost of `O(N*ALPHA_SIZE)` will incur.

+If you choose to not precompute it, processing a transition might search for a valid search link before advancing (what amortizes to `O(n)` on a input string, *but not on a input trie*).

+### Online or offline
+You can solve a multi-pattern matching problem with Aho either online or offline.

+**Online**
+You will solve while consuming string `S`.
+That is, if you visited node `v` of the Aho Trie, `v` needs to know all possible accepted states in it's subtree.
+Compute this in the `build` phase.

+**Offline**
+First process the input string, then solve the suffix-link tree problem.
 In this tree, a vertex is a node in the Trie and edges are the fail links.
 Vertex `p` is parent of `v` if there is a fail link from `v` to `p`, that is, `p` is the max prefix that is also a suffix from `v`.
 Since `p` is a suffix from `v`, all matches that occur in `v` also occur in `p`.

 Thus, every match that occur in the subtree of `p`, occur also for `p`.
 This yields a tree subproblem: